senecajs/seneca-maintain/README.md

 If your plugin is written in JavaScript, run

-`$ seneca-maintain base,js` to avail of JS-specific checks.
+`$ seneca-maintain base,js` to include all JS-specific checks.

 If your plugin is written in TypeScript, run

-`$ seneca-maintain base,ts` to avail of the equivalent TS checks.
+`$ seneca-maintain base,ts` to include all the equivalent TS checks.

 For the moment, these are the only three configs available.